lsst/pipe_base/doc/lsst.pipe.base/command-line-task-argument-reference.rst

    **Backup and overwrite existing config files.**

-   Normally a command line task checks existing config files in a Butler repository to ensure that the current configurations are consistent with previous pipeline executions.
+   Normally a command-line task checks existing config files in a Butler repository to ensure that the current configurations are consistent with previous pipeline executions.
    This argument disables this check, which may be useful for development.

    This argument is safe with :option:`-j` multiprocessing, but not necessarily with other forms of parallel execution.